 - Attention should not be forced on the dog.

-- Don't approach the dog while he's eating or chewing a bone.
+- Don't approach the dog while it is eating or chewing a bone.

-- Leave the dog alone while he's sleeping.
+- Leave the dog alone while it is sleeping.